confidential-containers/confidential-containers/governance.md

 If the SC contains another member from the same organization, they must approve the replacement.
 Otherwise, unless there are significant concerns that the change does not represent the organization in question, a vote is not required to approve a replacement.

+If an SC member leaves their company and is no longer engaged with the project, replacement can be initiated by the other SC member from that company.
+In this case a vote is not required to approve the replacement as long as it is clear that the member being replaced is no longer with the company.
+If the company does not have a suitable replacement for the outgoing member, the same procedure can be used to reduce their representation on the SC from two seats to one.

 ##### Recusal